qlik-oss/picasso.js/docs/src/input/component-axis.md

 ### Using paddingStart

 The `paddingStart` property adds padding to the opposite side of where the axis is *docked* (or *aligned* when using `dock: center`).
-It can be specified as either a number of a function, which will then receive parameters `chart` and `state`.
+It can be specified as either a number or a function (does not receive any parameters).

 Specified as a number, in this case `100px` padding will be added the right side of the axis:
 ```js